taikedz/handy-scripts/projects/secure-dir/README.md

 secdir
 ===

+WARNING

+# NOT READY (1.x series)

+Major mounting bug found, please do not use any 1.x series releases!

 Manage, Mount and Unmount encrypted directories

 Requires EncFS or CryFS and Linux (bash and GNU tools).
 Extensible to other directory encryption tools.